Auckland Transport (AT) is upgrading the Northwestern shared path to provide safer and more pleasant journeys for all path users.

 The upgrade will enable the different users to have their own dedicated spaces which will better cater for current and future users.

-Artists impression of the Northwest shared path upgrade.
+Artists impression of the Northwest shared path to upgrade.

 - Construct a new 850m long cycle path and footpath between Central Road and Haslett Street.